Children & Youth

 • Barriers to Good Health

-The services, which represent an investment of more than $12 million since 2000, are all part of what is called the Coordinated Youth Initiative.
+The services, which represent an investment of nearly $15 million since 1997, are all part of what is called the Coordinated Youth Initiative.
 They are made possible because of a unique partnership between WPHF and the Orange County Public Schools system and its 12 elementary, middle and high schools located in Winter Park, Maitland and Eatonville.

 The program includes CHILL (Community Help & Intervention in Life’s Lessons) counseling program, the School Nursing Initiative, Student Health Centers staffed with nurse practitioners at Winter Park High School and Glenridge Middle School and Healthy School Teams.